Student Computing Requirements

 2. MGA 311: All students enrolled in this accounting course will be required to install IDEA software; currently there is only a Windows-based version of the software.
 This accounting software is available in the UB virtual computing environment and university computer labs.

-2. Exchange Microsoft Office documents without any problems— Because many School of Management courses rely heavily on the use of Microsoft Office applications (Word, Excel and PowerPoint), students’ computers need to read the latest Microsoft Office documents and save their work in the latest Microsoft Office formats for possible presentation to their instructors.
+2. Exchange Microsoft Office documents without any problems— Because many School of Management courses rely heavily on the use of Microsoft Office applications (Word, Excel and PowerPoint), your computer needs to read the latest Microsoft Office documents and save your work in the latest Microsoft Office formats for possible presentation to your instructors.

 Webcam